mobook/MO-book/_build/html/_sources/pyomo_style_guide.md

 from pyomo.environ import ConcreteModel, Var, Objective, maximize, SolverFactory
 ```

-### Use `ConcreteModel`  instead of `AbstractModel`
+### Use `pyo.ConcreteModel`  instead of `pyo.AbstractModel`

-The preferred method for creating instances of Pyomo models is a Python function or class that accepts parameter values and returns a `ConcreteModel`.
+The preferred method for creating instances of Pyomo models is a Python function or class that accepts parameter values and returns a `pyo.ConcreteModel`.

-Pyomo provides two methods for creating model instances, `AbstractModel` or `ConcreteModel`.
-A `ConcreteModel` requires parameter values to be known when the model is created. `AbstractModel` specifies a model with symbolic parameters which can be specified later to define an instance of the  model.
-However, because Pyomo is integrated within Python,  `ConcreteModel` model instances can be created with a Python function or class using the full range of language features.
-For this reason, there is  little benefit for  `AbstractModel`.
+Pyomo provides two methods for creating model instances, `pyo.AbstractModel` or `pyo.ConcreteModel`.
+A `pyo.ConcreteModel` requires parameter values to be known when the model is created. `pyo.AbstractModel` specifies a model with symbolic parameters which can be specified later to define an instance of the  model.
+However, because Pyomo is integrated within Python,  `pyo.ConcreteModel` model instances can be created with a Python function or class using the full range of language features.
+For this reason, there is  little benefit for  `pyo.AbstractModel`.

 ### Index with Pyomo Set and RangeSet

-Pyomo model objects created with `Param`, `Var`, and `Constraint` can be indexed by elements from a Pyomo Set or RangeSet.
+Pyomo model objects created with `pyo.Param`, `pyo.Var`, and `pyo.Constraint` can be indexed by elements from a Pyomo Set or RangeSet.
 Alternatively, Pyomo model objects can be indexed with iterable Python objects such as sets, lists, dictionaries, and generators.

 Indexing with a Pyomo Set or RangeSet is preferred for most circumstances.
 There are several reasons why: